TheMythologist/guardian/README.md

   poetry install
   ```

 - Build the package from the top-level repo folder.
+The executable will be found in the `dist` directory.

   ```bash
   poetry run build